Missing-Children-Society-Canada/messaging/README.md

 7. TweetSearchRadius

 ## Store
-Data is stored in DocumentDB (needs to be moved to SQL Database)
+Data is stored in CosmosDB

 ## Profile API
 Get Profile data of missing persons that have initiated a call for help.